source-c/wezterm-configs/README.md

 	do shell script launcher
 else
-	-- Compare frontmost process name with appName if name of frontmostProcess is appName then tell application appName
+	-- Compare frontmost process name with appName if name of frontmostProcess is not appName then tell application appName
-			activate
-		end tell
-	else
-		tell application appName
 			activate
 		end tell